reiddraper/data-traceability/data-traceability.markdown

 ### A Brief Functional Programming Tangent

-In imperative languages, data tends to be mutable.
+In imperative languages like C, Java and Python, data tends to be mutable.
 For example, if we want to sort a list, we might call `myList.sort()`.
 This will sort the list in-place.
 Consequently, all references to `myList` will be changed.
 If we want to get a view back to `myList` before it was sorted, we'd have to explicitly make a copy.
-Functional languages, on the other hand, tend to treat data as immutable.
+Functional languages like Haskell, Clojure and Erlang, on the other hand, tend to treat data as immutable.
 Our list sorting example becomes something closer to `myNewSortedList = sort(myList)`.
 This retains the unsorted list `myList`.
 One of the advantages of this is that many functions